 Dendron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Dendron is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Dendron who are college-educated is somewhat higher than the average US community of 21.84%: 28.57% of adults in Dendron have at least a bachelor's degree.

 The per capita income in Dendron in 2022 was $31,454, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $125,816 for a family of four.
 However, Dendron contains both very wealthy and poor people as well.